gojekfarm/ziggurat/README.md

 - The handler function should be wrapped in the `Wrap` method provided by the Autoretry struct.
 - Always return the `ziggurat.Retry` error for a message to be retried.
-- Autoretry internally created 3 queues based on the `QueueName` in the `QueueConfig`.
+- Autoretry internally creates 3 queues based on the `QueueKey` in the `QueueConfig`.
     - queue_name_delay_queue : messages always get published here first, and stay here for a given time determined by the `DelayExpirationInMS` config.
     - queue_name_instant_queue : messages move to the instant queue once the delay has expired, waiting to be consumed.